Banzhuang: History

 Archeological artifacts found in the west of the town provide evidence that the area was part of the ancient Zhuqi Kingdom for thousands of years before Zhuqi became a vassal state of the Zhou dynasty.
 During the earlier Spring and Autumn period, Lu expanded to the west of Zhuqi up to the Banzhuang area.

 From the Qin to the Sui dynasty periods, Banzhuang was part of Zhuqi.
 The Zhuqi County seat was situated to the east of Gucheng, a big village to the west of Banzhuang.
 Following the Tang dynasty overthrow of the Sui dynasty, Zhuqi County was combined into Huairen County in the year 623.
 Banzhuang has continued to exist administratively as part of the western part of Ganyu (i.e. Huairen) County to the present day.

 At the end of the Qing dynasty, reforms were made to the local government system granting greater local autonomy.
 As part of these reforms, Jiagu City was founded near Guangxiao Town (光孝乡) in Ganyu County.
 Jiagu City was an amalgamation of four towns: Menlouhe Town, Xingning Town, Banlizhuang Town, and Huandun Town.
 The city government was based in Huandun Town.

 After the national government in Nanjing overthrew the Beiyang authorities in Peking, it began to make further reforms to the local and central administrative system.
 Ganyu became a county of the 8th Administrative District (also called Donghai Administrative District) of Jiangsu Province.
 Jiagu City became the 4th district of Ganyu County.

 When the Japanese invaded and occupied Ganyu County, the local government was dismissed, and a new, pro-Japanese government was established.
-When the Communist Party of China (CPC) retook the area from Japanese forces, they set up a new administrative system.
+When the Chinese Communist Party (CCP) took the area from Japanese forces during the Second Sino-Japanese War, they set up a new administrative system.
 The fourth district of Ganyu County was divided further into smaller districts: Zhumeng District in the south and Guyang District in the north.
 In 1951, Guyang District was the 7th District of Ganyu County, covering 11 towns; Zhumeng District was the 9th District of Ganyu County, covering 9 towns.